Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Calculation of the SCR with the Standard Formula in an ALM model

 In Paragraph~\ref{Comp_MLMC_LSMC}, we have noticed that a significant drawback of the LSMC estimator with respect to the MLMC antithetic estimator is that it requires first to select regressors.
 Beyond the computational time needed by this selection, there is a significant regression error.

 A natural idea to skip the selection step in the regression is to use Neural Networks (NN).
 We have implemented a feedforward neural network with one hidden-layer.
-The hidden-layer is made with $10$ or $50$
+The hidden-layer is made with $10$ or $50$~neurons.

-~neurons.
 The activation function used is the sigmoid function.
-To train the network, we generate $J$ number of primary outer scenarios $(X_{t,j})_{1\le j\le J}$ for which only one inner simulation is performed to obtain $Z_j$ that represents the maximal variation of the discounted P\&L due to the shocks .
+To train the network, we generate $J$ outer scenarios $(X_{t,j})_{1\le j\le J}$ for which only one inner simulation $Z_j$ is performed and represents the maximal variation of the discounted P\&L due to the upward and downward shocks.
 Then, one minimizes

 where $\text{NN}$ is the function generated by the neural network, so that it approximates the desired conditional expectation.
-The input features of the network have not been pre-processed: the optimization above has to be enough for detecting the relevant variables for the approximation of the conditional expectation.
+The input features of the network have not been pre-processed.
+More precisely, the Neural Networks approximate a function on the 10-dimensional space defined by the inputs of Table~\ref{Input_NN}.
+The optimization above has to be enough for detecting the relevant variables for the approximation of the conditional expectation.
 Once the NN has been obtained, we then estimate $\E[SCR^{int}_t]$ simply by the empirical mean $\hat{I}^{NN}:=\frac{1}{J} \sum_{j=1}^J \text{NN}(X_{t,j}) $.
 Since we only use the NN on the training sample, the standard problem of overfitting is not an issue for our application.
 We compare the RMSE of this estimator with the RMSE obtained with the LSMC method.
-The aim of our procedure is to assess if a Neural Network feeding with a whole range of input features is able to select relevant attributes and to compare with the LSMC method with well-chosen features.
+The aim of our procedure is first to assess if a NN with a whole range of input features is able to select relevant attributes and second to compare with the LSMC method with well-chosen features.

 Table~\ref{cost_d1} indicates the RMSE of the estimator with the different methods.
 First, we notice that there is no need on our example to consider many neurons: a simple layer with $10$ neurons in enough and do as well as the NN with 50 neurons in terms of RMSE.
 We notice also that the estimator given by the NN is slightly better than the one obtained with the LSMC with two or three regressors when the training sample gets large.
 However, the use of neural networks present serious drawbacks.
 First, it requires to store all the samples to achieve the minimization of~\eqref{NN_tominimize} while the LSMC (and also MLMC) estimator only uses once each sample.
 Second, the time needed by the minimization (indicated in Table~\ref{cost_training}) is important, making at the end this method less competitive than MLMC.
 Note that one could be then tempted to train the NN on a smaller size of samples and then use it for large~$J$: one would then face the problem of overfitting, which we want to avoid.